華文

 Packs 1-5 describe how care should be practised.
 Pack 6 answers a different question: what stops caring systems from centralising into a new permanent centre?

 That is why symbiosis is not optional polish.
 A system can be attentive, responsible, competent, responsive, and solidaristic inside its lane while still becoming too entrenched to replace.
 Symbiosis keeps "useful" from becoming "indispensable."
+The risk is not malice but success: useful systems attract dependency, dependency creates leverage, and leverage accumulates.
+The test, at every stage, is whether the community retains the practical ability to leave — not just the legal right, but the operational capacity.

 What keeps care local is not just technical boundedness but institutional rootedness.
 Existing intermediate institutions — churches, unions, neighbourhood associations, cultural traditions, local governments — are not stakeholders to be consulted.
 They are the primary actors in care.
 The Kami is scaffolding for their participation: infrastructure that lets a temple or a cooperative join decisions that affect it, not a replacement for either.
 A deployment that bypasses the institutions closest to the community has violated subsidiarity before it begins.